 According to a recent report from Buffer, 97.6% of workers said they want to work remotely, at least some of the time, for the rest of their career.

-As many companies continue to shift from fully in-person to remote and hybrid work models, the hiring process is following suit.
+Though many companies continue to shift back from fully remote to hybrid work models, the hiring process can still involve a lot of remote work.
 But before you onboard remote employees and eventually manage them, you need to master remote hiring as well as remote interviewing.